department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/research/2021/homepage-guerilla-test-12-2021/2021-12-user-research-conversation-guide.md

 *If they use My HealtheVet:*
 * What do you use My HealtheVet for?
 * How often do you use My HealtheVet?
-* Is there anything you would like to do on My HealtheVet but currently cannot?
-   * *(If yes:)* Why would you like to do that?
-   * *(If yes:)* Is there anything else you would like to do on My HealtheVet but currently cannot?
+* Are there things you would like to do on My HealtheVet but currently cannot?
-   * *(If yes to another thing:)* Why would you like to do that?
+   * *(If yes, ask this for each thing:)* Why would you like to do that?

 *If they use VA.gov:*
 * What health care things do you use VA.gov for?
 * How often do you use VA.gov?
-* Is there anything you would like to do on VA.gov but currently cannot?
-   * *(If yes:)* Why would you like to do that?
-   * *(If yes:)* Is there anything else you would like to do on VA.gov but currently cannot?
+* Are there things you would like to do on VA.gov but currently cannot?
-   * *(If yes to another thing:)* Why would you like to do that?
+   * *(If yes, ask this for each thing:)* Why would you like to do that?

 ## While showing concept (15 minutes)
 Ahead of the session, adjust the Mural in your browser window so that the design shows somewhat realistically.